RikkaApps/Shizuku-API/README.md

 ### Add support for Sui

 - Call `Sui#init()`
-- Do not use `ShizukuProvider#isShizukuInstalled` since Sui does not have a manager
 - It's better to use check Sui with `Sui#isSui` before using Shizuku only methods in `ShizukuProvider`

 </details>